-In a city that’s known for its barbecue and carne asada tacos, it can seem as though Austin is just not for the vegetarian or vegan.
-But what most people may not realize about Austin is that it has some of the best options for those of us who are foodies, but also want to keep things green.
-Here are some of the best vegan/vegetarian spots in town that serve up meatless dishes with Texas-sized flavor:
+In a city that’s known for its barbecue and carne asada tacos, it can seem as though Austin isn't so easy for the vegetarian or vegan visitor.
+But what most people may not realize about Austin is that it has some of the best options for those of us who are foodies, but also want to keep things clean.
+Here are some of the best vegan and vegetarian restaurants in Austin that serve up meatless dishes with Texas-sized flavor:

-You wouldn’t assume that a food truck on the side of a bar would be fresh, tasty and vegan to boot, but Arlo’s Food Truck has been providing an alternative to the usual late-night pizza slice or burger that satisfies all kinds of dietary restrictions.
-Arlo’s proves that indulging yourself and veganism are not mutually exclusive with menu items like the Bac’n Cheeze Burger or their take on the Street Taco.
+You wouldn’t assume that a food truck on the side of a bar would be fresh, tasty and vegan to boot, but Arlo’s Truck has been providing an alternative to the usual late-night pizza slice or burger that satisfies all kinds of dietary restrictions.
+Arlo’s proves that indulging yourself and veganism are not mutually exclusive with menu items like the bac’n cheezeburger or their take on the street taco.
 The menu is simple, the ingredients are simple, but the food satisfies better than most other burgers or tacos you’ll find in a food truck.

 As eccentric as is delicious, Bouldin Creek Café is a completely vegetarian restaurant the serves an all-day breakfast alongside some comfort food staples like tacos and hearty “sammiches” that won’t make you miss the meat.
 Complete with an airy patio, friendly service and a laid-back atmosphere, it’s no wonder that Bouldin Creek is local favorite.
 I’ve seen some of the most devout meat-eaters enjoy a plate of Bouldin’s tofu scramble and believe that they could possibly give up “do this vegetarian thing” for a while.

 The Vegan Nom

 913 East Cesar Chavez